EJFleet/pp2-travel-quiz/README.md

 ### Code Used

-[Amy Richardson's README](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) for examples of what to include in the README sections.
+[Amy Richardson's README](https://github.com/kera-cudmore/Bully-Book-Club/tree/main) and [Monika Mak's README](https://github.com/monika-mak/budget_planner_PP3/blob/main/README.md) for examples of what to include in the README sections.

 [Pixegami's video tutorial](https://www.youtube.com/watch?v=HTD86h69PtE&ab_channel=pixegami) for the method to create a new expense and to display the categories.

 Code Institute 'Love Sandwiches' walkthrough project.

 Code Institute's sample README for ideas of what to put in each section.

+[Real Python](https://realpython.com/if-name-main-python/) - explanation and code to use for Name-Main

 ### Acknowledgments